 The fifth edition of the International Architecture and Technology Innovation Forum, SHARE Albania 2023, took place on 7th of March 2023, emphasizing the themes of ”Sustainable Facades: Design and Technology”, “Living and Working Architecture”, “Large Scale Development Projects”.
 More than 250 participants attended the event.

-The SHARE Albania 2023 Forum was organised by SHARE Architects, one of the most active events network in the region, in partnership with the Albanian Architects’ Associaton and the Faculty of Architecture and Urbanism, the Polytechnic University of Tirana, with the support of the Municipality of Tirana and The Albanian Ministry of Culture.
+The SHARE Albania 2023 Forum was organised by SHARE Architects in partnership with the Albanian Architects’ Associaton and the Faculty of Architecture and Urbanism, the Polytechnic University of Tirana, with the support of the Municipality of Tirana and The Albanian Ministry of Culture.
 All the applause goes to the companies Everest, Knauf, M Sora, R&M Group Albania, (partners), Hansgrohe, Linder, Saint Gobain, IMMI Ceramica, Eden Decor Albania, VipSaloti (sponsors), our proud SHARE Community Partner Zumtobel and our cultural partner The Italian Cultural Institute in Tirana.

-SHARE Albania 2023’s official opening started with a warm welcoming message offered by our event organizers and distinguished guests.
-We were honored by the presence of The Albanian Minister of Culture, Elva Margariti, and the Mayor of Tirana, Erion Veliaj, who opened the International Architecture and Technology Innovation Forum, and the presence of H.E.
-Mr. Tayyar Kağan Atay, Honorary Ambassador of Turkey in Albania, H.E.
-Mr. Fabrizio Bucci, Honaray Ambassador of Italy in Albania.
-Along with their warm opening words, Masar Dushi, President of Architects Association of Kosovo Armand Vokshi, Dean of the Faculty of Architecture and Urbanism, at the Polytechnic University of Tirana, Matilda Pando, President of Albanian Association of Architects (AAA), Florin Mindirigiu, Fondator SHARE Architects, Romania adressed their thoughts to the excited audience.
+The official opening of SHARE Albania 2023 began with a warm welcome from our organisers and distinguished guests.
+We were honoured by the presence of the Albanian Minister of Culture, Elva Margariti, and the Mayor of Tirana, Erion Veliaj, who opened the International Architecture and Technology Innovation Forum.
+Along with their warm opening words, Masar Dushi, President of the Architects Association of Kosovo, Armand Vokshi, Dean of the Faculty of Architecture and Urbanism at the Polytechnic University of Tirana, Matilda Pando, President of the Albanian Association of Architects (AAA), Florin Mindirigiu, Fondator SHARE Architects, Romania, addressed their thoughts to the enthusiastic audience.